 Man alone, amongst all of God's creation, is incredibly unique because he was made after God's very own image and likeness (Genesis 1:26).
 Humans have God's divine mark or blessing on them.
 The entire creation came into existence so that those who bear God's image - us - can eventually rule it under God the Father and Jesus Christ.

-If we are in God's image, it follows that we should engage our lives in such a way as to imitate God.
-If we are MADE like him, it follows that we should ACT like him and be like him in every way possible.
+Since we have been specially created in God's image, it therefore follows we should direct our lives in such a way as to imitate him.
+Our focus should be to act like our Father in every possible way we can.
 We need to let his character become our character; his love the pattern for our love; his justice how we meet out justice; his judgment how we judge, and so on.

 While on the earth Jesus actively engaged in being in the image of his Father.

 Therefore, Jesus answered and said to them, 'Truly, truly I say to you, the Son has no power to do anything of Himself, but only what He sees the Father do.
 For whatever He does, these things the Son also does in the same manner.
 (John 5:19-20)

 Christ was faithful to his Father to such an extent that his worship of him on the Holy Sabbath day was recorded as habitual by Luke the gospel writer (4:16).
 Jesus' imitation of what he saw and heard of the Father was perfect.

 "'For I have not spoken from Myself; but the Father, Who sent Me, gave Me commandment Himself, what I should say and what I should speak.
 And I know that His commandment is eternal life.
 Therefore, whatever I speak, I speak exactly as the Father has told Me.' " (John 12:49)

 Jesus followed not only the letter of God's commandments but also their full spiritual intent and meaning.
 Jesus said in the book of John, the eighth chapter 'And He Who sent Me is with Me.
 The Father has not left Me alone because I always do the things that please Him' (verse 29).